 Carousel Ads give brands the power to post up to 10 photos or videos as a single swipeable, dynamic post on Instagram.
 This format gives brands the opportunity to display multiple pieces of branded content that can create more in-depth narratives.
 Carousel Ads are accompanied by a full-width CTA and link for viewers.

 2. Video Ads

 Video Ads give brands an added dimension of vibrancy on Instagram.
 This advertising feature autoplays videos up to 60 seconds long or, alternatively, offers a slideshow feature that enables up to 10 images to loop in video form.

 Similar to Photo Ads, as well as many of Instagram’s native advertising options, Video Ads are denoted as “Sponsored.”
 All video and photo ad offerings are available for placement in an Instagram user’s feed (In-Feed) or on the Explore page.

 4. Stories Ads

-Canvas Ads were originally exclusive to Facebook, but are now available for Instagram Stories as well.
-The Canvas Ad format allows brands to create ads that, once clicked, become a fullscreen user experience.
-Within a Canvas Ad, users can scroll, zoom, and swipe to see more detail.
+Previously named Canvas Ads, Instant Experience Ads were originally exclusive to Facebook, but are now available for Instagram Stories and as a built-in feature to Collection Ads.
+The Instant Experience Ad format allows brands to create ads that, once clicked, become a full-screen user experience.
+Within an Instant Experience Ad, users can scroll, zoom, and swipe to see more detail.

-Like many Instagram and Facebook native advertising options, Canvas Ads are a content medium that brands can utilize to reach new and existing audiences.
+Like many Instagram and Facebook native advertising options, Instant Experience Ads are a content medium that brands can utilize to reach new and existing audiences.